Jiang Qing: Official historiography

-After Jiang Qing's arrest in 1976, the Chinese government launched a massive propaganda campaign to vilify her and the other members of the so-called Gang of Four.
+After Jiang's arrest in 1976, the Chinese government launched a massive propaganda campaign to vilify her and the other members of the so-called Gang of Four.
 Orchestrated under the authoritarian political culture of Mao's successor Hua Guofeng, this campaign aimed to discredit Jiang and her associates entirely.
 In the years leading to her trial in 1980, millions of posters and cartoons depicted the Gang of Four as class enemies and spies.
 Jiang herself became the primary target of ridicule, portrayed as an empress scheming to succeed Mao and as a prostitute, with references to her past as a Shanghai actress used to question her moral integrity.
 The propaganda also criticised her interest in Western pastimes, such as photography and poker, portraying them as evidence of her lack of communist values.
 Ultimately, she was branded the "white-boned demon," a gendered caricature symbolising destruction and chaos.

 The 1980 Gang of Four trial solidified Jiang's image as a manipulative and villainous figure.
 The indictment held the Gang responsible for the violence of the Cultural Revolution, accusing Jiang of using political purges for personal vendettas and fostering large-scale chaos.
 Widely broadcast both within and outside China, the trial reinforced a clear dichotomy: Jiang as a symbol of the past's chaos, and Deng Xiaoping's administration as the harbinger of order and progress.
-This narrative was consistent with the CCP's Resolution on History, which sought to redefine Mao Zedong's legacy.
+This narrative was consistent with the CCP's Resolution on History, which sought to redefine Mao's legacy.
 While Mao was criticised for "errors," he was not held directly accountable for the excesses of the Cultural Revolution.
-Instead, full blame was shifted to Jiang and the Gang of Four, allowing Mao Zedong Thought to remain ideologically valid under Deng's reforms.
+Instead, full blame was shifted to Jiang and the Gang of Four, allowing Mao Thought to remain ideologically valid under Deng's reforms.

 Alternative views

-Biographical literature on Jiang Qing has emerged as a tool to critique and reinterpret official Chinese historiography.
+Biographical literature on Jiang has emerged as a tool to critique and reinterpret official Chinese historiography.
 These works challenge the one-dimensional vilification of Jiang, contributing to broader historical debates about the Cultural Revolution and its impact on shaping modern China.
 While factual biographies aim to deliver an accurate portrayal of their subject, fictional works take creative liberties, reimagining the life of a historical figure without strict adherence to facts.
-By rejecting the traditional authoritative biographical model—which presents a subject's life as a coherent narrative—works such as Jiang Qing and Her Husbands and Becoming Madame Mao instead question the validity of totalising narratives about Jiang.
+By rejecting the traditional authoritative biographical model, which presents a subject's life as a coherent narrative, works such as Jiang and Her Husbands and Becoming Madame Mao instead question the validity of totalising narratives about Jiang.
 Ultimately, the private sphere in these narratives is used not to provide more intimate insights into the subject but as a means to deconstruct and challenge official Chinese historiography.